If you have grown tomatoes you’ve experienced “tomato cracks” which is one of the many tomato problems you’ll encounter.

-Cracks develop mostly because of fluctuations in watering (try this tomato watering option).
+Cracks develop mostly because of fluctuations in watering.
 This can be as a result of having periods of dry weather, followed by sudden heavy rains that overwhelm the tomatoes.

 Cracking and splitting tomatoes are most prevalent during the maturity stages when the tomatoes are beginning to ripen.

 When ripe tomatoes appear during the dry weather, the outer skin toughens up and thickens.

 A sudden influx of water brought by the heavy rain cause the tomato to continue growing on the inside.

 The inner growth later causes the thickened outer skin to rift resulting in a crack or split.

 Sometimes a tomato can close the crack (heal itself), and these will result in something that looks like a stitch.